sbstndb/vectorized_find/README.md

 # Conclusion :
 You can't always produce very efficient and vectorized code even with very simple C code.
 Optimizing C code with vectorization and SIMD instructions can significantly improve performance for a specific scenario.

+# TODO

+-  Add Assembly code analysis
+-  COmparison with `std::find` in `std` container
+-  Try to improve the C style code to achieve the same level of performance than the intrinsic one